This is part 3 of a series of articles working on Help for Teens, Young Adults, and Their Parents.

-Paul Krauss have over 10 years of counseling experience helping parents of young adults and parents through this difficult transitions and circumstances.
+Paul Krauss has over 10 years of counseling experience helping parents of young adults and parents through these difficult transitions and circumstances.
 Whatever the circumstances you are going through and whatever the goal, Paul can help.

 The following are tips 7, 8, 9, and 10 for the parents of young adults and teens.

 Follow Through and Consistency

 We’ve all heard the trustworthy saying “Actions speak louder than words.”

 (What are some of your experiences with people you knew whose actions spoke an entirely different language than their words?)